 - Mind over Matter: He's shown to have telekinesis.

 - Only Sane Man: He is initially the only member of his school's administration who maintains the appropriate wariness of Michael Langdon and his powers.

 - Playing with Fire: Can perform pyrokinesis.
-Uses it to light the fire that burns Augustus, Baldwin and Mead to death.
+Uses it to light the fire that burns Augustus, Baldwin, and Mead to death.

 - Properly Paranoid: His above mentioned apprehension of Michael is entirely warranted, being that Michael is the Antichrist.

-- Slashed Throat: By Miriam.
+- Slashed Throat: Courtesy of Miriam.

 - Sir Not-Appearing-in-This-Trailer: Though Jackson is listed in the opening credits as a series regular, he didn't actually appear until the fourth episode of the season, and no info about the character was released prior to his debut.

 - Sixth Ranger: Following his revival, he joins Cordelia's Coven.

 - Character Death: Presumably dismembered by Michael and Robot Ms. Mead, but maybe not.
 If he was, it was undone by Mallory.

 - Awesome Mc Coolname: Though it isn't clear if it's a stage name.
 On the other hand, supernatural characters in the AHS universe tend to have over-the-top given names.